solidjs-community/solid-primitives/packages/audio/README.md

 const { play, pause } = makeAudioPlayer("example.mp3");
 ```

-### createAudioManager
+### createAudio

 Creates a very basic audio/sound player with reactive properties to control the audio.
+Be careful not to destructure the properties provided by the primitive as it will likely break reactivity.

 ```ts
 const [playing, setPlaying] = createSignal(false);